ajecc/poker-user-dll/readme.md

 ### Update Symbols

 `update_symbols` takes as input the symbols that define the table's state.
 Each symbol must lie on its own line.
 The name of the symbol and its value must be separated by `:`.
-An example on how `psymbols` should look like, as well as all the symbols requiered, can be found below:
+An example on how `psymbols` should look like, as well as all the symbols required, can be found below:
 <details>
     <summary>Symbols</summary>